Get in Touch with NAME

 - The non-manipulation of records.

-The Issuers ITA shall at all times satisfy the guidelines issued by the MDIA.
+The Innovative Technology Arrangements shall at all times satisfy the guidelines issued by the MDIA.
 A confirmation to this effect shall be obtained from the Issuer’s System Auditor and included in the Compliance Statement to be submitted by the VFA Agent.

 I.T. infrastructure must ensure (in accordance with GDPR):